Skip to main content

 3. Enter the endpoint you want to use.

-4. In the Headers section, add:
+4. In the Authorization section, add:

 5. Add the required parameters in the Body.